lab596/civiform/Testing.md

    Use the `--debug` flag to print debug logs as the test runs.

+### Guidelines for functional browser tests

+In contrast to unit tests, browser tests do not and should attempt to exhaustively test all code paths and states possible for the system under test.
+Browser tests should:

+- be fewer and larger, covering major features of the application
+- only create state in the database by interacting with the UI (e.g. when testing the applicant experience for answering of a certain type, first login as an admin, create a question and a program with that question)
+- encapsulate UI interaction details into [page object classes](https://playwright.dev/docs/pom/)
+- as much as is practical navigate using the UI and not by directly referencing URL paths

 ### Debugging browser tests

 Please see the [Playwright debug docs](https://playwright.dev/docs/debug) for a lot more info on this topic.